-This webpage is an exposition of my research efforts.
+This page provides a summary of my research efforts.
 I am currently doing a PhD in strategic management at the University of the Arts London in collaboration with Westminster Business School, supported by the RADMA Association.

-In my research I study how digital design firms shape their future.
+In my research, I study how identity and culture influence strategic decision-making in digital design firms.

-My study is based on data gathered from 16 medium- to large sized digital design businesses in Germany, UK, Netherlands, Denmark and the US.
+My study is based on data gathered from 14 medium- to large-sized digital design businesses in Germany, UK, Netherlands, Denmark and the US.

 Scroll down a more detailed description of my research.